Get your facts first, then you can distort them as you please.

 The ABS published the following statement as part of its 2007/2008 household income survey:

 The concepts of income used in SIH have many similarities to the household income definition used in the Australian System of National Accounts (ASNA), but also differ in some respects.
 A detailed comparison of 1997–98 SIH and ASNA estimates was published as an appendix to the 1997–98 issue of Income Distribution, Australia, 1997–98 (cat. no. 6523.0).
 Comparison of SIH data from 1994–95 to 2007–08 with ASNA data indicated that the relationship between the two estimates had not changed significantly over that period.
-[Link Added - from page 55]
+[Link Added - from page 55] I have used this 1997 reconciliation between the national accounts data and the household income survey to provide a bridge between the two sets of numbers.
+I happily accept these are somewhat 'rounded' numbers, but the ABS has specifically noted that the relationship "had not changed significantly over the period", so this should provide a reasonable estimate.
+My approach has been to take the 1997 reconciliation and scale the adjustments to the 2008 household income numbers discussed above.

 Before diving into the details, it should be noted up front that the National Accounts data showed 57% higher household (gross) income in 1997 than what was indicated by the ABS household survey.
 So to be clear the order of magnitude of the difference seems to be about the same.